 An elegant and entertaining account of the transformations of the Greek gods across the ages, from antiquity to the Renaissance and the present day

 The gods of Olympus are the most colorful characters of Greek civilization: even in antiquity, they were said to be cruel, oversexed, mad, or just plain silly.
 Yet for all their foibles and flaws, they proved to be tough survivors, far outlasting classical Greece itself.
 In Egypt, the Olympian gods claimed to have given birth to pharaohs; in Rome, they led respectable citizens into orgiastic rituals of drink and sex.
 Under Christianity and Islam they survived as demons, allegories, and planets; and in the Renaissance, they triumphantly emerged as ambassadors of a new, secular belief in humanity.
-Their geographic range, too, has been little short of astounding: in their exile, the gods of Olympus have traveled east to the walls of cave temples in China and west to colonize the Americas.
+Their geographic range, too, has been little short of astounding: in their exile, the gods and goddesses of Olympus have traveled east to the walls of cave temples in China and west to colonize the Americas.
 They snuck into Italian cathedrals, haunted Nietzsche, and visited Borges in his restless dreams.

 At Home in Greece